Proven methods for treating a boil in the ear. Furuncle in the ear: causes of boils, symptoms and treatment

 The reasons that lead to the formation of a purulent, painful lump are:

-causative agents of furunculosis
+Pathogens of furunculosis

 Main symptoms

-With furunculosis, there are sensations of burning and dryness in the area of \u200b\u200bthe inflammatory process.
+With furunculosis, burning sensations and dryness occur in the area of the inflammatory process.
 This is the first sign that a person pays attention to.
-The pain appears with swelling and skin changes in the auricle, aggravated by turning the head, chewing, touching the auricle and moving it.
-In some cases, the head hurts, especially the temporal lobes.
+Pain appears with swelling and skin changes in the auricle, intensifies when turning the head, chewing, touching the auricle and moving it.
+In some cases, headaches occur, especially in the temporal lobes.

-What can be done at home
+What you can do at home

-How to treat a boil in the ears
+How to treat boils in ears

-Medical treatment
+Drug treatment

-At the initial stage, therapy includes the following:
+Initially, therapy includes the following:

-• antiseptic preparations;
+• antiseptic drugs;

 • taking vitamins and immunostimulants;

-• physiotherapy - microwave, ultraviolet.
+• physiotherapy - microwave, ultraviolet irradiation.

 Surgical removal